Gamera: Conception

 Masaichi Nagata set the policy to make Gamera as the hero of children.
 Gamera's characteristics as a hero who protects humanity and animals, his energy-only diet predating Godzilla, his emerging from the north, and his liking of light and nuclear explosions were also designed to differ from Godzilla having a hatred for humanity, man-made lights, and nuclear explosions.
 While Godzilla may represent a terror of nuclear war, Gamera was aimed to be a contrasting character, whom children can always believe in, as an antithesis to adults trying to manipulate children with nationalism and propaganda, based on Noriaki Yuasa's own traumatic experiences of pre and post-war situations as a child.
 Hidemasa Nagata's intention to make the franchise child-friendly was also due to his desire to create positive emotional influences on child developments.
-In addition, while a nuclear explosion played roles in both Godzilla and Gamera, the Giant Monster, the latter didn't symbolize it to illustrate negative aspects of the humanity unlike the Godzilla film; while Godzilla was a victim of nucler energy and explosion, Gamera represents such energy itself and its circulation and predated the Toho kaiju to feed on nuclear energies.
+In addition, while a nuclear explosion played roles in both Godzilla and Gamera, the Giant Monster, the latter didn't symbolize it to illustrate negative aspects of the humanity unlike the Godzilla film; while Godzilla was a victim of nuclear energy and explosion, Gamera represents such energy itself and its circulation and predated the Toho kaiju to feed on nuclear energies.